On this page

 SELECT

 Dremio supports querying using standard SELECT statements.
-You can query tables and views that are contained in Dremio’s space entity (including your home space), connected sources, and Arctic catalogs.
+You can query tables and views that are contained in connected sources and Arctic catalogs.

 When working with Apache Iceberg tables, you can query a table’s metadata as well as run queries by snapshot ID.